 I stayed with two other interns from NIT Surathkal.
 We met each for the first time during the internship itself.
 So we stayed most of the time together during the internship.
 Almost 5 years are over since training and we still are good friends.
 I saw the real rural Rajasthan during this time period.
 I had never lived in a village before.
 For the first time I got to experience such a place.
 I think most internships are not just about the technical or academic content but also about how we deal with various situations that arise during the internship.
 I think that give us bigger lessons than the internship itself.

 I returned back home to Kolkata after staying a day or two in Jaipur after the training.
 These days most of us travel by flights but the great thing about being in college and having limited funds are also the long journeys in trains that I covered throughout college.
 Even my journey back home by Ajmer Express from Jaipur to Kolkata was indeed a very memorable one.

-I have message for all the students who read this.
-In college I did not realize this, but after two years of college I realized that one should always do everything that one loves to do the most.
+I have a message for all the students who read this.
+In college, I did not realize this, but after two years of college, I realized that one should always do everything that one loves to do the most.
 One should always follow his or her heart.
 Just keep trying for what you really believe in.
 If you feel you would enjoy an internship, just go for it, not because it would enhance your resume, but because you would love to do it.
 This particular internship taught me the same.
 Always keep learning irrespective of your age or any other factor that may stop you from feeding the hungry student inside you with knowledge.

 Cheers!
 Have a great life!